anugrahjames-official/vscode-sync-extension/README.md

 - Initial sync may take some time depending on the number of extensions
 - Some extension settings might require manual configuration
 - It doesn't install anything and just shows a message "All extensions are already installed!"
+(Help me fix this ASAP)

 ## Release Notes